The Shih Tzu: A Loyal and Affectionate Dog

 Health Issues in Shih Tzus

 Though the Shih Tzu can live well into its teens, there are a range of medical issues that they can suffer from.
-These include:

 - Intervertebral Disc Disease.
 The long back of the Shih Tzu means it is prone to spinal cord injuries.
 The spinal cord becomes compressed when the cushioning discs between the back bones bulge out.
 Signs can be mild or severe, ranging from a mild discomfort or limp to complete paralysis.
 It is important a vet assesses your dog ASAP if they start to show signs and they may wish to perform diagnostic imaging such as a CT scan.
 For those with more severe disease, surgery may be required.
 This is a specialised surgery that will cost several thousand pounds.